 We are open everyday.
-Monday through Saturday from 9 to 5 and Sunday from 10 to 4.
-We are always here at 8 except not till 9 on Sunday so if you want to get here early we welcome that.
+Monday through Saturday from 9 to 5 and Sunday from 10 to 4..

-We’ve had a beautiful wet spring with plenty of water for planting and all the plants are looking really nice and inventory is full.
+We’ve had a beautiful spring and all the plants are looking really nice and inventory is full.
 All our plants are fully acclimated to our climate.
 We don’t protect them under shade cloth so they can go into your landscape and not miss a beat because they are used to the weather.
 If for some reason we don’t have what you are looking for, we can order it and usually have it here in a week or two.

-We have high school and college students who work seasonally during the summer and they are starting now.
-Therefore we start shifting plants from one size container to the larger.
-Also lots of cleaning up so there will be many one of a kind or overstock items going into the parking lot reduced price area over the next few weeks.
+This time of year here at the nursery we start doing lots of cleaning and maintenance in our growing ground.
+We shift plants from smaller pots to larger pots to grow. we will be cleaning mats and we will have many one of a kind or overstock items going into the parking lot reduced price area over the next few weeks.
 Be sure to check it out when you come in.
 You may find a great price on a plant you could use.